-Most declarative languages handle lists and trees elegantly but cyclic data structures awkwardly.
+Most declarative languages are good at handling lists and trees but are awkward in handling cyclic data structures.
 This is not the case with LMNtal.
 In LMNtal, a bidirectional circular buffer with n elements can be represented as where b is a header process, the $A_i$ 's are links to the elements, and S is the link from the client process.
-Operations on the buffer are sent through S as messages such as left, right and put (Figure 8).
+Operations on the buffer are sent through S as messages such as left, right and put.
 The reaction rules between messages and the buffer can be defined as follows: